 Furnace Types.
 Table 3-2 lists the types of furnaces used for municipal solid-waste, hazardous-waste, and medical-waste incineration.
 Municipal solid-waste furnace designs have evolved over the years from simple batch-fed, stationary refractory hearth designs to continuous feed, reciprocating (or other moving, air-cooled) grate designs with waterwall furnaces for energy recovery.

 Waste incineration is one of many societal applications of combustion.
 As illustrated in Figure 3-1, the typical waste-incineration facility includes the following operations: Waste storage and feed preparation.
 Combustion in a furnace, producing hot gases and a bottom ash residue for disposal.
 Gas

-expandable in parallel plasma garbage incinerator-Haiqi at plasma jet temperatures of several thousand degrees it is possible to process almost any waste (solid, soluble, liquid and gaseous) due to the high – energy effect of deep decomposition of substances-plasma incineration (“burning”) (Fridman and Kennedy 2016).
+expandable in parallel haiqi garbage incinerator-Haiqi at haiqi jet temperatures of several thousand degrees it is possible to process almost any waste (solid, soluble, liquid and gaseous) due to the high – energy effect of deep decomposition of substances-haiqi incineration (“burning”) (Fridman and Kennedy 2016).